Journalists are eligible for free email subscriptions: TipSheet and WatchDog TipSheet (on access issues).

 China-US Journalists Exchange

-The East-West Center in Honolulu is accepting applications for the 2019 China-United States Journalists Exchange.
-The last program was in 2019: Aug 31-Sep 13 to visit Beijing, Hangzhou and Hong Kong (for US journalists) and Sep 8-14, to visit Des Moines, Iowa and Washington, DC (for Chinese journalists).
+The East-West Center in Honolulu annually accepts applications for the China-United States Journalists Exchange.
+The last program was in 2019: Aug 31-Sep 13to Beijing, Hangzhou and Hong Kong (for US journalists) and Sep 8-14 to Des Moines, Iowa and Washington, DC (for Chinese journalists).
 The 2020 program was cancelled due to the pandemic, with plans to resume the 2021 program in September.